clgrogan/My-Portfolio-Vanilla/README.md

-# My Portfolio HTML, SASS (CSS), and a bit of JavaScript
+# My Portfolio built using HTML, SASS (CSS), and a bit of JavaScript

 This is a project built using HTML5 and SASS (CSS) only.
 No libraries or frameworks like React or Angular were used.